 The urinary tracts and the male reproductive system are well controlled by automatic and somatic nervous systems and endocrine systems.
 The students will learn these modulating systems, destruction of which will lead to various urologic symptoms and diseases.
 And the students will also learn the etiology, diagnosis and treatment of urologic malignant diseases.
-Minimally-invasive surgery for urological disorders has been one of the most important topics in this field.
+Minimallyinvasive surgery for urological disorders has been one of the most important topics in this field.

-Lecture: Every Monday 7:00-8:00

-Special Lecture: As needed (Usually twice a year)

-Seminar: Every Saturday 7:00-10:30

-Special Seminar: As needed (Usually once a year) Clinical Conference: Every Thursday 17:00-18:00 Case Conference: Every Thursday 7:00-9:00
+Lecture : Every Monday 7:00-8:00 Special Lecture: As needed (Usually twice a year) Seminar: Every Saturday 8:00-10:30 Special Seminar: As needed (Usually once a year by an international lecturer, 4 times a year by domestic lecturers) Clinical Conference: Every Thursday 17:00-18:00 Case Conference: Every Thursday 7:00-9:00